johanjusits/LastStraw/README.md

-# LastStraw
-Android Project
+# LastStraw - An Android Project

-My first game for Android.
+My very first game for Android.
+Work still in progress.